 Hazard #7: Washing Raw Chicken

 Speaking of the FDA, they warn against the avocado in water hack and the common practice of cleaning raw chicken by washing it.
 Both of these things just spread bacteria around and make you more at risk.
-So if you’re making my cast iron chicken breast recipe, you just cook it.
+So if you’re having chicken for dinner, don’t clean it.
 And please wash your hands.

 Hazard #8: Rice and B. cereus